doctea/drum2musocv/README.md

    - features to do this.  currently arps over held chord
    - make this so can switch between modes...
  - Support multiple MidiMuso-CVs - one for max pitch/cv, one for pitch outputs+envelopes
+   - DONE: finish adding control panel for the extra 4 envelopes
+     - DONE: added controls for 2 extra envelopes

 ----